Parkreiner/automate-the-boring-stuff/Chapter 04/_notes.md

 as if the list is finished until it sees the closing bracket `]`.

 But there is something else.
 When splitting any kind of statement across multiple lines, you can use `\` to indicate that the statement extends to the next line.
-Some parts of the language do this automatically, but not again `\` can be used with **everything**.
+Some parts of the language do this automatically, but not everything does.
+`\`, when used manually, can be used with **everything**.

 These two are identical: